The Chemistry behind Perfume

 Molecular structure of musk xylene

-Usually, it will take one to two hours to see exactly how it is performing on your skin since every fragrance has three layers which is known as Fragrance Pyramid.
-The layers are known as top note, middle note, last note and eevaporates as time goes.
+Usually, it will take one to two hours to see how it is performing on your skin since every fragrance has three layers, known as the Fragrance Pyramid.
+The layers are the top, middle, and last notes and evaporate as time passes.
 The rate of evaporation determines the staying power of a scent compound.
-The layers are called as fragrance note.
+The layers are called fragrance notes.

-Although, perfume was widely used since ancient time until the mid-19th century, only wealthy people could afford perfumes as the prices were dictated by their costly ingredients.
+Although perfume was widely used from ancient times until the mid-19th century, only wealthy people could afford perfumes as the prices were dictated by their costly ingredients.
 All thanks to chemists who made perfume affordable for everyone today.
-Chemist found ways to formulate perfumes with cheaper ingredients which split the market into budget and luxury products.
-Most importantly they are affordable so everyone can flaunt in their perfumes today regardless age, wealth, education and gender.
+Chemists found ways to formulate perfumes with cheaper ingredients, which split the market into budget and luxury products.
+Most importantly, they are affordable so that everyone can flaunt their perfumes today regardless of age, wealth, education and gender.

 Distillation process